Demographics of Pakistan: Ethnic groups

-The major ethnolinguistic groups of Pakistan include Punjabis, Pashtuns, Sindhis, Saraikis, Muhajirs, Balochs, Hindkowans/Hazarewals, Brahuis, Meos, and Kohistanis (Note: Ethnolinguistic groups with a population of more than a million each.) with significant numbers of Shina, Baltis, Kashmiris, Paharis, Chitralis, Hazaras, Burusho and other various minorities.
+The major ethnolinguistic groups of Pakistan include Punjabis, Pashtuns, Sindhis, Saraikis, Muhajirs, Balochs, Hindkowans/Hazarewals, Meos, and Kohistanis (Note: Ethnolinguistic groups with a population of more than a million each.) with significant numbers of Shina, Baltis, Kashmiris, Paharis, Chitralis, Hazaras, Burusho and other various minorities.

-Pakistan's census does not include the estimated 2.36 million Afghan citizens, who have been ordered to leave Pakistan or face deportation.
+Pakistan's census does not include the 1.7 million Afghans in Pakistan, who have been ordered to leave the country or face deportation.
 Majority of them were born in Pakistan within the last four decades and are ethnically Pashtuns, Tajiks, Uzbeks and others.

 Foreign-born population in Pakistan

 After the independence of Pakistan in 1947, millions of Muslims from India migrated to Pakistan and they are the largest group of foreign-born residents.
 This group is dwindling because of its age.
 The second-largest group of foreign-born residents consists of Afghans who have been ordered to leave Pakistan or face deportation.
 There are also smaller groups of Muslim immigrants from countries such as Burma, Bangladesh, Iraq, Somalia, Iran, Tajikistan, and Uzbekistan, among others.